Vietnamese food is up there with one of our favourite cuisines in the world.

 The only place you can find Cao Lau (the real Cao Lau!) is in central Vietnam in Hoi An.
 Why?
 The water used to make these noodles must come from the Bale- Well, a 1000-year-old well in the ancient old town of Hoi An and only Hoi An.
 The noodles are pre-soaked in the well water along with lye made from wood ash brought from one of the eight Cham Islands around 10 miles outside of Hoi An.
 How true this is today, we’re not sure but you definitely won’t find this anywhere else in Vietnam.

-The texture of the noodles are far chewier and firmer than the classic vermicelli or rice noodles.
+The texture of the noodles is far chewier and firmer than the classic vermicelli or rice noodles.
 Unlike many other dishes, Cao Lau is served with very little broth and is served with pork, bean sprouts, salad greens and crispy deep-fried croutons.

 7/ Goi (Vietnamese Salads)